zaveriadi7/zaveriadi7/README.md

 - 📫 How to reach me **adityazaveri7@gmail.com**

-- ⚡ What i beleive in **I’m a firm believer that a good cup of coffee is the best debugger for any code!**
+- ⚡ I believe that a good cup of coffee is the best debugger for any code!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">